 Eligibility Requirements: A Student must have a cumulative grade point average (CGPA) of 3.5, and has completed at least 12 credit hours at Palau Community College.
-Interested students may contact Phi Theta Kappa advisors@ 488-2690, or the Office of Student Life.
+Interested students may contact Phi Theta Kappa advisor@ 488-2690/3036 or stop by at the Office of Student Life-Miich Building.